alexbird-hunterindustries/blog/_posts/2023/12/2023-12-05-sketching-wildflowers-writing-software.md

 abstraction.
 This post summarizes the method Stephen teaches, but from the view of a software crafter.

-Throughout this post, all unattributed quotes are from Stephen Travers taken from the YouTube video linked above.
+Throughout this post, all quotes and images are from Stephen Travers taken from the YouTube video linked above.

 If you find this post interesting, consider liking Stephen's video on YouTube.